-- (a) Filing Time.
-A brief in opposition to granting the appeal may be filed with the clerk of this Court by the appellee within 21 days after the petition for appeal is served on counsel for the appellee.
-Within the same time he must mail or deliver a copy to counsel for appellant.
-Four copies must be filed.
-Motions for an extension to this briefing deadline must be filed no later than 10 days after the expiration of the deadline. - (b) Form and Content.
-The brief in opposition must conform in all respects to the requirements of the brief of appellee (Rule 5A:21). - (1) Length.
-Except by leave of a Judge of this Court, the brief must not exceed 8,800 words. - (2) Table of Contents and Table of Authorities.
-If the brief exceeds 3,500 words, it must contain a table of contents and table of authorities with cases alphabetically arranged. - (3) Criminal or Traffic Cases.
-In a criminal or traffic case, a brief may be filed by the Commonwealth's attorney, city, county, or town attorney, as the case may be. - (c) Expedited Review.
-When it clearly appears that an appeal ought to be granted without further delay, an appeal may be granted before the filing of the brief in opposition.
+Within the same time the respondent must transmit, mail, or deliver a copy of the brief in opposition to counsel for petitioner.
+Motions for an extension to this briefing deadline must be filed no later than 10 days after the expiration of the deadline.
+For the purpose of Rule 5A:13(a)(3) & (5), a petition is considered served three days from the date on which it was mailed, or one day from the date on which the petition was faxed, emailed, or sent by commercial delivery service, to counsel for the respondent.

+- (b) Form and Content.
+Except as provided herein, the brief in opposition must conform in all respects to the requirements of the brief of respondent (Rule 5A:21). - (1) Length.
+Except by leave of a judge of this Court, the brief must not exceed the longer of 35 pages or 7,500 words.
+The page and word limits do not include the cover page, table of contents, table of authorities, signature blocks, or certificate. - (2) Table of Contents and Table of Authorities.
+If the brief exceeds 3,500 words, it must contain a table of contents and table of authorities with cases alphabetically arranged. - (3) Citations to the Record.
+When referencing any item in the record, the brief in opposition must cite the record-page number (e.g., "R. 1") if the record has been transmitted in whole or in part to this Court.
+No brief in opposition will be stricken for failure to comply with the citation provisions of this rule; however, the clerk of this Court may require that the brief be redone in compliance with the citation requirements. - (c) Expedited Review.
+When it clearly appears that a discretionary appeal ought to be granted without further delay, an appeal may be granted before the filing of the brief in opposition.